NBI Reports

 Seconded by: Elizabeth Hackney

-Staff Contact: Douglas Curry
+Staff Contact: Professional Practices

 The 2024 NCAE Representative Assembly requests that NCAE commit to assessing and building capacity for language justice in the 2024-2025 year through the following actions: